dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 saying that an informant operating in Bronx he has been captured.

 There will be options for smalltalk with characters around the area that may play larger roles later on.
-1: NSF Quartermaster (Location: Staff Canteen)
+  1. NSF Quartermaster (Location: Staff Canteen)
-2: Nerd fiddling with computers (Location: air control center)
+  2. Nerd fiddling with computers (Location: air control center)
-3: Amateur scientist (Hospital)
+  3. Amateur scientist (Hospital)
-....more with Come later...
+  4. ....more will come later...

 - Side Quest: Some dude is causing trouble in the refugee terminal, demanding Vaccine for his girlfriend
-- Outcome: 1: Shoot him
+  1. Shoot him
-          2: Pressure your collegue to give him vaccine
+  2. Pressure your collegue to give him vaccine
-          3: Negotiate with the dude
+  3. Negotiate with the dude
-          4: Neutual, Ignore the matter, saving the world is better than saving kitty stuck in a tree.
+  4. Neutual, Ignore the matter, saving the world is better than saving kitty stuck in a tree.

-- Main Quest 2.0: The player has been ordered by the commander to go to Bronx and search for clues regarding his capture.
-- in his apartment.
+- Main Quest 2.0: The player has been ordered by the commander to go to Bronx and search for clues regarding his capture in his apartment.

 - Main Quest 2.1: Take the boat at the cargo bay docks to Bronx

 ### Scene 2: Bronx City Hub
 The player gets introduced in the first cityhub of the game and has the choice to explore, accepting side quests before proceeding to complete the main quest

--Main quest: search for clue regarding the informant's disappearance in his apartment.
+- Main quest: search for clue regarding the informant's disappearance in his apartment.

--Side Quest: Help your fellas to survive a Unatco ambush.
+- Side Quest: Help your fellas to survive a Unatco ambush.

 The player in the apartment finds out the captor is in a shipping company nearby.